rotoclone/rotoclone-zone-content/blog/raspberry-pi-monitoring/content.md

 ```

 ## Cool, so we're done with monitoring
-Uh...no.
-There's still the matter of converting the stats from a big pile in memory to a graph you can look at with your human eyes.
+Ha ha, no. There's still the matter of converting the stats from a big pile in memory to a graph you can look at with your human eyes.
 Also the stats need to update themselves periodically.
 Let's go over that next.

-So the code to update the stats periodically and keep a rolling history of recent stats is actually pretty complicated.
+So the code to update the stats and keep a rolling history of recent stats is actually pretty complicated.
 Basically, I start up a thread that periodically gathers new stats and adds them to a list.
 Once the list reaches a certain size, it gets cleared out and all the stats that were in it get "consolidated" (aka averaged) into a single `AllStats` struct, which is placed into a [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer).
 That way I can keep the stats up to date by gathering data often, and the consolidation allows me to store a longer history of stats in memory than if I had to keep around every single data point.

 Here's the important part of the stats updating code:
 ```rust